 Reasonably priced from £5 – £8 you get about forty five minutes and if I’m honest this will be enough time to wear yourselves out.
 The downside to this attraction was that the boots are not particularly comfortable and myself and others were regularly re-adjusting the straps.

 East Princes Street Gardens Christmas Market

 There are more sedate ways to get aerial views of the city and that is with the big wheel.
-Enclosed pods which can seat up to six people travel at a more leisurely pace and you can over look the market, Princes Street, across to the castle and Arthur’s Seat too.
+Enclosed pods which can seat up to six people and travel at a more leisurely pace.
+You get views that over look the market, Princes Street, across to the castle and Arthur’s Seat too.
 We had waited until it dusk before we went on the Big Wheel because we wanted to see the lights and it was worth waiting for.

 Five Guys Named More – Festival Square Theatre

 Located just on the Lothian Road, Festival Square theatre has popped up!
 A temporary theatre space where this West End musical is being performed until 7th January.
 We weren’t quite sure what to expect from the show but once in the theatre it was obvious we would be having fun.